andrewfer000/CyberLab-Concept/README.md

 This version of the software is for testing & development purposes specifically in regards to the backend (The part the manages QEMU, Guacamole, and the Sessions for a given back-end host).
 THIS IS NOT A COMPLETE SOLUTION FOR USE IN SCHOOLS OR TRAINING LABS!
 One day, this part will be known as the "Daemon"/"Backend" in a real deployment.

+## The Finished Product
+This is not available yet since I need to build a whole frontend and backend API service.
+Do not expect this for some time.
+The main goal is to get this version up and running.

+## Benifits
+**NOTE:** This benifits section applies to the FINISHED PRODUCT which does not exist yet

+### For Trade Schools and Universities
+1. Free and Open Source Software.
+Use and modify to your hearts content.
+2. Deploy on your own systems.
+Keep your data safe.
+3. Instructors and Administrators have full control.
+4. Low cost to operate.
+All involved software is Free and Open Source.
+(Linux, (Apache/Nginx), Python, MySQL, Apache Guacamole, Libvirt/QEMU/KVM)
+5. Web based access.
+No special software or user configurations required.
+Works with Firefox and Chromium based browsers.
+(Will likley work with any browser that can support HTML5, iframes, and HTMX)
+6. LMS intergration (Far goal).
+7. Scales to your needs.
+Deploy the backend (QEMU/KVM, MySQL, Apache Guacamole) on as many servers as you need.
+8. Secure and isolated.
+VMs and Networks are randomiszed and destoryed if inactive or lab is complete
+9. Lab Session tracking is saved allowing for auditing.
+10. Paid Support, SLAs, and Whitelabeling Services will become available

+### For Instructors and Lab Desginers
+1. Design and Build Labs using your own VM images and use JSON code to design your lab.
+It's YOUR VMs, YOUR curriculum, YOUR labs.
+2. Reproducable Lab Environments.
+Same lab and results with every run.
+3. Add Questions and "Checkers" to your labs for automatic grading.
+4. No setup for students.
+Once your course and labs are deployed.
+Enrolled students just click and run.
+5. Courses based on popular curriculums will be made available for purchace in the future.
+Buy, Deploy, Run.
+6. See student's progress.

+### For Students
+1. Login, Click lab, and Learn!
+No setup required.
+2. No powerful system required.
+Complete your labs on a chromebook!
+3. Complete your labs from anywhere, any time!
+No need to spend time in a physical lab!
+4. No longer need to buy costly access to online lab simulators to complete your work.
+(Unless your university charges)
+5. Mess up?
+Just reset and try again.
+Exam prep?
+Re-run labs to drill in those concepts!

+## Completion

 ### What is complete
 1. Automatic Guacamole Management
 2. Automatic QEMU and Network Management